-III.2 Description of regional electricity crisis scenarios by ENTSO-E
+IV.2 Description of regional electricity crisis scenarios by ENTSO-E

-The description of regional electricity crisis scenarios as mentioned in Article 12 must follow the following template.
-The scenario must be sufficiently detailed and specific for each TSO to individually evaluate its relevance.
+The information provided to TSOs for evaluating the regional electricity crisis scenarios as mentioned in Article 13 must follow the following template.
+Additional information listed in Appendix IV.1 and identified in the process described in Title 3 should be included in case it can support the TSO evaluation.
+The scenario must be sufficiently detailed and specific for each TSO to individually evaluate the relevance.